Did Dinosaurs Really Have Feathers?

 Zhenyuanlong fossil.

-By Junchang Lü & Stephen L. Brusatte – http://www.nature.com/articles/srep11775#f1 A large, short-armed, winged dromaeosaurid (Dinosauria: Theropoda) from the Early Cretaceous of China and its implications for feather evolution, CC BY 4.0.
+By Junchang Lü & Stephen L. Brusatte. http://www.nature.com/articles/srep11775#f1.
+A large, short-armed, winged dromaeosaurid (Dinosauria: Theropoda) from the Early Cretaceous of China and its implications for feather evolution, CC BY 4.0.

 McLain and his team determined that while their research confirmed the prediction that modern birds belong to different created kinds from dinosaurs, it is also a call for creationists to rethink the way they understand not just how to understand the relationship between birds and non-avian dinosaurs, but the organization of life and God’s created variety as a whole.
 We can group modern tetrapods (four-limbed land animals) into one of four groups: mammals, birds, reptiles and amphibians.
 However, fossil discoveries of the past several decades of “dino-birds,” therapsids, and other mosaic organisms render these distinctions unhelpful and perhaps incorrect.
-Rather, birds can be regarded as a specialized type of feathered dinosaur, in much the same way bats are a type of mammal.
+Rather, we can regard birds as a specialized type of feathered dinosaur, in much the same way bats are a type of mammal.

 “Forcing fossil specimens to be either ‘bird’ or ‘dinosaur’ neglects the complexity of the design patterns among these kinds of animals and can mask God’s glory, which He determined to display through them.”